Grading System

 Recalculation of GPA

-The grade, GPA hours, and earned hours (if applicable) are removed from the GPA calculation and cumulative hours.
-The course and grade will be excluded from the GPA, but the letter grade will remain on the official transcript and noted with a “R” indicating the course has been repeated.
-The hours credited toward degree hours completed, are those earned with the passing grade.
+The grade, GPA hours, and earned hours (if applicable) are removed from GPA calculations and cumulative hours.
+The excluded course remains on the student's official transcript and is identified by a notation, such as "E" (excluded) or "R" (repeated).
+The hours credited toward degree hours completed are those earned with the highest passing grade, unless the course is designated in the catalog as repeatable for credit.

-All YSU grades, including grades of "D" or "F" deducted from the GPA because of a recalculation will be counted in determining honors for graduation.
+- All YSU grades, including grades of "D" or "F" excluded from GPA calculations through the recalculation process, are included when determining eligibility for graduation honors.

 Academic Reassessment